Guide to Growing, Harvesting & Using Garlic

 When to Harvest

-• Harvest the bulbs when the lower 4-6 leaves of the garlic plants are yellow/brown (sometime in July).
+• Harvest the bulbs when the lower 4-6 leaves of the garlic plants are yellow/brown (sometime in mid to late July depending on the variety).

 • Choose a day to harvest when the plant’s leaves are not wet from rain.